8 Ways to Ace a Job Interview

 4. Relax!

-It may seem daunting, but the actual interview is not nearly as nerve-racking as you might think it will be.
+It may seem daunting, but the actual interview is not nearly as intense as you might think it will be.
 Don’t stay up all night worrying or thinking of worst-case scenarios.
-Prepare your outfit and credentials the night before (have backups in case of accidents), get a good night’s rest, and eat an energizing breakfast the morning of the interview.
-Listen to your favorite song on your way there or call your best friend for some encouragement.
-Remember to smile during the interview (it will help you relax) and show enthusiasm about the opportunities this company has to offer.
+Prepare your outfit the night before, get a good night’s rest, and eat a good breakfast the morning of.
+Listen to your favorite song on your way there or call your best friend for a boost.
+Remember to smile during the interview (it helps you relax) and show interest in what this company has to offer.

 “If you’re prepared for the interview, then you’ll stay calm and relaxed,” Chauvin says.